tetunori/p5MovRec/README.md

 ## Tips
 ### Movie quality
 #### Codec
 the quality of `h264` codec on this tool is a little bit low compared to `vp9`.
 If you are concerned about the quality, please try `vp9` setting.
-But be careful that Twitter do not support `vp9` format.
+But be careful that Twitter does not support `vp9` format.
 (YouTube might support it.)

-### frameRate
+#### frameRate
 For controlling output movie frame rate, please adjust `frameRate()` in p5.js sketch. `frameRate(30)`, `frameRate(40)` and `frameRate(60)` I recommend for recording.

-### Canvas Size
+#### Canvas Size
-720 is currently best size for Twitter, I think.
+`720` is currently best size for Twitter, I think.
-If you zoom in and out, the quality strongly depends on its zooming value.
+If you zoom in and out, the quality will change strongly depending on its zooming value.
 Please watch out the zooming value and the frame width/height of the output movie.

 ### Issue
-So far no issues.
+So far, there is no issues.

 # Licence
 This software is released under MIT License, see LICENSE.